 As a school we are firmly committed to creating a calm and safe environment which minimize the risk of incidents arising that might require the use of reasonable force.
-We use the Social and Emotional Aspects of Learning (SEAL) curriculum to explore and strengthen emotional responses to situations.
-We will only use force as a last resort and strongly believe in de-escalating any incidents as they arise to
+We use the PHSE curriculum Jigsaw to explore and strengthen emotional responses to situations.